farhan-34/Django_Example/README.md

-This is a bare min example a django single page visits.
+This is a bare minimum example of Django single-page visits.
-There is a get call and post (for importing visit through files) The pytests is the projet name and example is the app containig all the essentail requirments.
+There is a get call and post (for importing visits through files) The pytests is the project name and the example is the app containing all the essential requirements.